 That’s why it’s important to only ever apply for a secured loan if you’re completely confident you can keep up with the repayments.
 And, if you think you might have trouble with the repayments, to speak to your lender as soon as you can – they could help you before the situation escalates.

-Personal loan interest rates can be fairly high if you have a bad credit score.
+Personal loan interest rates may be fairly high if you have a bad credit score.
 This is because, for personal loans, your credit score is the main factor which determines how risky you are – and a poor credit score suggests you might not repay your debts on time.

 Whether you chose a secured or personal loan entirely depends on you and your circumstances.
 To help you decide which could be the better choice for you, ask yourself these key questions: